stephenajulu/stephenajulu.com/content/blog/endocrine-disruptors-what-they-are-how-to-avoid-them.md

 * **Avoid plastics.** See how many plastic products you can eliminate in your home.
 Store foods in glass or stainless steel.
 * **Keep it clean.** Reduce particles of chemicals in the home by vacuuming often and wiping away dust with a damp cloth.
 Choose a vacuum cleaner with a HEPA filter and change other air filters often.
 * **Choose basic cleaners.** Use vinegar, baking soda, and other basic cleaners as much as possible.
 If you need something stronger, look for a product that lists its ingredients.
-* **Increase protein and animal fat intake**.
-This for example will raise testosterone and balance other key hormones
+* **Increase animal protein and animal fat intake**.
+This for example will raise testosterone and balance other key hormones due to the fact most hormones are made from protein and cholesterol.
+Animal protein and fat are chemically similar to our own hence making it easier to convert into the much-needed resources for hormonal protein synthesis

 That's it for today.
 Let me know if you'd like me to cover a topic.
 This is not medical advice and as such do your own research.
 Seek professional medical advice.